Barenboim/json-parser/README.md

    Note: The returned pointer to JSON value is const. */ const json_value_t *json_object_find(const char *name, const json_object_t *obj);

-/* Traversing the JSON object
+/* Traversing the JSON object forward or backward
    @name: Temporary (const char *) pointer for each key
    @val: Temporary (const json_value_t *) pointer for each JSON value
    @obj: JSON object
-   NOTE: This is not a function.
-It's a macro of a loop. */ json_object_for_each(name, val, obj)
+   NOTE: These are not functions, but macros of looping. */ json_object_for_each(name, val, obj) json_object_for_each_prev(name, val, obj)
 ~~~

 ### JSON array related